gnolang/gno/gnovm/tests/files/types/readme/README.md

 unamed (composite) literals should be converted to named implicitly in preprocess time.

+To sums up, the solution is:

 Flow:
+    regular type check for const, with some specific case whitelisted, e.g. array key, and nativeType excluded

     checkOp for binary expr, unary expr and inc/dec stmt comparable, == !=

         arith + - ...
         isNumericOrString

+    Note: this only check dt,

     checkOperand for special case, in / and %, divisor should not be zero.

-    regular type check for const, with nativeType excluded regular type check for others, check assignable
+    if check pass(or in cases with no Op to check), carry on  checking if the corresponding side can be assigned to dt, throught assignable. regular type check for others, check assignable.